 The bottom line

-For the best all-around image — full 4K, 100% DCI-P3 color, and a maintenance-free LED engine — the BenQ HT4550i is our pick for the best projector under $2,000 in 2026.
-Choose the Epson Home Cinema 3800 for rainbow-free 3LCD color, the Optoma UHD55 for the most 4K brightness per dollar, the BenQ TK700STi for low-lag 4K gaming, the XGIMI Horizon Ultra for a design-led smart all-in-one with Dolby Vision, or the Epson EpiqVision LS300 for a bright-room laser TV.
+For the best picture that actually stays under $2,000, the Epson Home Cinema 3800 is our pick — rainbow-free 4K PRO-UHD 3LCD color for around $1,599-1,799.
+Buyers able to stretch to ~$2,999 should consider the BenQ HT4550i for its full 4K, 100% DCI-P3 color and maintenance-free LED engine.
+Otherwise, choose the Optoma UHD38x for the most 4K brightness per dollar, the BenQ TK700STi for low-lag 4K gaming, the XGIMI Horizon Ultra for a design-led smart all-in-one with Dolby Vision, or the Epson EpiqVision LS300 for a bright-room laser TV.
 If your budget is under $1,000, start with our best projector under $1000 guide; to step up to a flagship laser cinema, see our best home theater projector pillar and best 4K laser projector picks.